EmpireofZakuul/City-Killer-Game-Tools/README.md

 How To Play The Game:

-1:The game Starts with the Menu scene, After that the player can navigate throughout the other scenes in the game.
+1:The game Starts with the <b>Menu scene</b>, After that the player can navigate throughout the other scenes in the game.

 2:The goal of the game, is for the player to survive all of the waves of the enemies.